oliolioli/FALP/README.md

-# FALP
-Logic and functional programming (with Elixir and Prolog)
+# Functional and Logic programming (with Elixir and Prolog)

 ## Install [Livebook](https://github.com/livebook-dev/livebook) as follows ...